BetsyGitije/Customer-Churn-Prediction/README.md

 # SyriaTel Customer Churn Prediction

-This project aims to predict customer churn for SyriaTel, a telecommunications company, using machine learning classification models.
-The dataset contains customer data and service usage information.
-The goal is to identify at-risk customers and provide insights for retention strategies.
+This project aims to classify whether a customer is likely to churn using data from SyriaTel.
+By leveraging machine learning techniques, we help the company implement proactive retention strategies and reduce revenue loss.

 ## Tech Stack
 - Python